pebreo/pebreo.github.io/Part2-consciousness-solved.md

 ### A mystery solved
 TODO: rewrite story using thought experimebt
+TODO: for explanations , what questions uou want answere eg Q&A

 The familiar hum of the computer filled the late night air.
 Dr. Anya Petrova ran a hand through her sleep-tousled hair, frustration etched on her face.
 Years of research in Artificial General Intelligence (AGI) had yielded progress, but a fundamental question remained unanswered: the nature of consciousness itself.